afunnydev/tinysociety/content/articles/2018-11-04-143-square-foot-container-tiny-home-with-rustic-barn-door.md

 ![](/img/haven_5.jpeg)
 <span class="figcaption">A small eating/working area and kitchen makes excellent use of the small space.</span>

 You sure can't beat the price!
-At $35000, tiny house enthusiasts are sure to get their ideal tiny.
+At $35000, tiny house enthusiasts are able to design their ideal tiny.
 Contact the builders [here ](https://www.alternativelivingspaces.com/)for more information.

 All images are from [Tiny House Listings.](https://tinyhouselistings.com/listings/container-luxury-living-space-model-the-haven)